 Student Money Adviser is 10 months old and I wanted to share with everyone 10 Top Things I’ve Learned From 10 Months of Blogging.
 If you ever considered starting a blog or it just crossed your mind, then I hope you find this post useful, and maybe even start your own blog! 🙂

 I also wanted to say I am running a little behind on posts because my trip to Europe is coming up next weekend that you can read about here and I am busy packing, planning, and of course getting ideas of how I want to share my experiences with you all.
 So, stay with me as I will soon be bringing some great articles!

 Make sure you read my conclusion after the bottom line where I share the best advice you can get in this time and age.

 Here it goes, 10 things I’ve learned from 10 months of blogging

 #1.
 Google Takes Time

-I was really impatient and was checking very consistently the first few months when I started this blog and saw very small results.
+I was really impatient and was checking very consistently my traffic the first few months when I started this blog and saw very small results.
 In fact, a lot of my first articles are just starting to show up on Google… Meanwhile, other search engines have already synced every single one of my articles.
-The major problem I have been running into is that my blog is still not showing up in Google search because there’s something literally with identical name and sadly that website is dead and been dead for years, but still ranked higher than mine.
+The major problem I have been running into is that my blog is still not showing up in Google search because there is something literally with identical name and sadly that website is dead and been dead for years, but still ranked higher than mine.
 I’ve had my ups and downs in traffic with different spikes on articles and can say that Google has been very unpredictable.
-I believe the main contributor to Google ranking is how much you contribute and some months I get more traffic and less.
+I believe the main contributor to Google ranking is how much you contribute and some months I get more traffic and some less.
 This post marks my 70th post and its been 9 months, so about 7 and a half posts per month and I am not stopping here, much more to come.
 I believe that in a year from now, I will have some real results to show.

 #2.
 Writing a Blog is The Best Way to Learn More About Your Niche You Write About and Get Some Attention to Yourself